FEUP-LDTS-2023/project-l11gr05/docs/README.md

 ### IMPLEMENTED FEATURES

+- **Menu** - Upon launching the application, a menu will be displayed presenting "START GAME", "INSTRUCTIONS", "CUSTOMIZE" and "EXIT".
+- **Instructions** - 5 pages illustrated that show how you can play the game.
+- **Customize** - Menu where user can change Joe's, kid's outfit color or car's color.
+- **Exit** - Exit game.
+- **Sound** - Plenty of SFX and BGM implemented in game.
+- **Pause** - User can press 'ESC' mid-game to pause the game, then it's possible to resume, see stats, or exit.
+- **Stats** - User/player can see the current level, score and highest level, score.
 - **Player movement** - The game character (Joe) is able to move left or right when corresponding arrow key is pressed.
-- **Player control** - A kid will start to move when Joe is near it (an arrow will appear pointing to the kid) and presses 'arrowUp' key, when 'arrowDown' key is pressed the kid stops moving.
+- **Player control** - A kid will start to move when Joe is near it (an arrow will appear pointing to the kid) and presses 'arrowDown' key, when 'arrowUp' key is pressed the kid stops moving.
+- **Player collision** - When Joe gets hit by a car, he is projected to either left or right side of the car.
+- **Kid** - Kids are instantiated in a queue at the right sidewalk of the street, and they walk at a constant defined speed when Joe lets them walk.
+- **Kid collision** - When a kid is hit, it goes with the car.
-- **Car** - Cars are instantiated in a random road lane at the top side of the street, and they traverse the road in a unidirectional downward trajectory, the speed of a car increases by level.
+- **Car** - Cars are instantiated in a random road lane at the top side of the street, and they traverse the road in a unidirectional downward trajectory, the speed of a car is constant.
-- **Kid** - Kids are instantiated in a queue at the right sidewalk of the street, and they walk at a defined speed when Joe lets them walk.
+- **Score** - For every kid passing to the left sidewalk of the street player gets 100 points.
+If Joe gets hit by a car points are taken (quantity defined by hit spot);
+- **Lives** - When a kid is hit by a car, player loses one hp.
+The amount of hp starts as 10.
-- **Game over** - When hp reaches 0 game ends.
+- **Game over (Lose)** - When hp reaches 0 game ends.
+- **Game over (Win)** - When level 10 is reached user wins the game.

 ![](images/gameImage1.png)
 ![](images/gameImage2.png)